we Make critical Change

 • Alignment that holds in principle, then weakens under pressure

-• Managers absorbing confusion without clear direction
+• Managers absorbing confusion instead of driving execution

-• Communication turning reactive instead of steady
+• Communication turning reactive instead of directional

 • Early signs of productivity loss, disengagement, or quiet attrition